LovelyBuggies/sumo-gym/src/sumo_gym/envs/README.md

 ## VRP

-For simplicity, we assume depots are all-connected with any vertex.
+For simplicity, we assume vertices are all-connected.

-- State: `locations`, the current locations of the vehicles; `loading`, the current loading of the vehicles.
+- Observation: `locations`, the current locations of the vehicles; `loading`, the current loading of the vehicles.

-- Action: `action_space` is determined by the current locations according to the edges.
+- Action: `action_space` is determined by the current locations according to the adjacency list, as well as whether it is fully loaded.

-- Transitions:
+- Transitions: if at the depot, unload; else choose one  avaliable and profitable vertex to go.

-- Rewards:
+- Rewards: with `5 * loading` rewards and manhattan distance discount.